Albert L. Gordon

-Albert L. Gordon (May 29, 1915 – August 10, 2009), was an American attorney who become an advocate for gay rights through legal challenges in the 1970s and 1980s to laws that criminalized certain homosexual practices.
-He had become a lawyer late in life and was a heterosexual who actively supported gay legal causes after his son came out.
+Albert L. Gordon (May 29, 1915 – August 10, 2009) was an American attorney who become an advocate for gay rights through legal challenges in the 1970s and 1980s to laws that criminalized certain homosexual practices.
+He had become a lawyer late in life.
+He was heterosexual and actively supported gay legal causes after his son came out.

 Early life and education

 Gordon was born on May 29, 1915, in Pittsburgh, Pennsylvania.
 He moved to Los Angeles as a child and later attended Los Angeles City College.
 He had met his wife, Lorraine, when they were in college, and their twin sons were born in 1937, the year they were married.
-He worked for Lockheed during World War II and established a cleaning company with his wife after being fired from his job as a result of his union support.
+He worked for the Lockheed Corporation during World War II and established a cleaning company with his wife after being fired from his job as a result of his union support.